ruqayya-khan/Excel-Sales-Dashbaord/README.md

-# Excel-Sales-Dashbaord
+# Sales-Dashbaord-Analysis | Excel & PowerBI
 My first Data Analytics portfolio project.
-An Excel-based Sales Dashboard built to practice data analysis, data visualization, KPI reporting, and business insights using Pivot Tables and charts.
+A sales performance dashboard built using Excel and Power BI to practice data analysis, visualization, KPI reporting, and business intelligence.

 ## Project Overview

+This project is my first hands-on Data Analytics portfolio project.
+Using a sales transaction dataset, I analyzed business performance and developed interactive dashboards in both Microsoft Excel and Power BI.

-This project presents an interactive sales dashboard built in Microsoft Excel using sales transaction data.
-The objective is to analyze sales trends, product performance, customer behavior, and operational metrics to generate actionable business insights.
+The project focuses on sales trends, product performance, customer behavior, order status, shipping efficiency, and customer feedback.
+Through dashboard creation and KPI reporting, the goal is to transform raw data into meaningful business insights.

-The dashboard was created as part of my learning journey in Data Analytics and demonstrates the use of Excel for data cleaning, analysis, and visualization.
+As I begin my journey in Data Analytics, this project represents my first step in applying analytical concepts to real-world business data while developing practical dashboarding and business intelligence skills.

 ## Dataset Information